spzala/icpk8s/Labs/Lab8/README.md

 # Lab8 - shows how to pass env variables to container.

-## Pre-req: Make sure you are in the Lab8 directory
+## Pre-req: Make sure you are in the Lab8 directory.

 ## Overview:
 Set an environment variable for your container.